-4 EVALUATION: FOCUS GROUP
+5. EVALUATION: FOCUS GROUP

-In order to evaluate the Usa-DSL framework several strategies could have been used, for example, a focus group [15] or an empirical controlled experiment [23].
-In this paper we present the evaluation we performed using a focus group method, which gathers qualitative data during group discussion sessions.
+In order to evaluate the Usa-DSL framework several strategies could have been used, for example, a focus group [20] or an empirical controlled experiment [37].
+This paper presents the evaluation performed using a Focus Group method, which gathers qualitative data during group discussion sessions.
 This method was chosen because it is a useful method that can be used to measure the reaction of specialists and, therefore, some straightforward conclusions can be drawn by the group.
-A focus group is organized in phases [9, 14, 15]: planning, preparation, moderation, data analysis and dissemination of results.
+A focus group is organized in phases [9, 18, 20]: planning, preparation, moderation, and data analysis and reporting (see Figure 4).
 Usually, a focus group is composed by a moderation team (normally an interviewer/facilitator and moderation assistants) and a set of subjects.
-In our evaluation we invited, as subjects, HCI, Software Engineering and Performance Testing experts.
+For the evaluation subjects, HCI, Software Engineering and Performance Testing experts were invited.